magento/architecture/proposals/declarative-theme-media-breakpoints.md

 ```

 This allows us to understand the mobile breakpoint and correctly render our dynamic CSS.
 Utilising `view.xml` file we can also add defaults to our module within `Magento_PageBuilder/etc/view.xml` to ensure that mobile background images are always displayed.

+**Note:** would look to implement the short term solution to resolve this issue with Page Builder but with a  mindset to consider the long term solution in a later release.

 ## Overall Concerns